lanl/tardigrade-micromorphic-element/ReadMe.md

 where "python" is the call to the python 2.7 installation.
 This will run the unittest module which will execute the test functions in the code.
 The -v option allows more information to be printed to the screen.
 This is useful to understand which tests are being executed.

+The code is also intended to generate the documentation.
+Currently, this is prevented because the LaTeX file generation is not particularly safe and can create errors.
+This will be investigated more soon.

 ** CPP Code **